-Reviews project plans and makes recommendations on appropriate levels of monitoring, for pre and post implementation.
+Reviews project plans and makes recommendations on appropriate levels of monitoring.
 Establishes study plots to assess fire and fire suppression impacts on the ecosystem.
 Develops and refines plot characteristics, frequency of visits, subjects to be measured, and data storage and analysis techniques.